clexp/orthogonalperspectives/content/Machine Learning/Where do I practice ML?.md

 title: where do I practice ML?
 date: 2023-06-16
 Modified: 2023-5-6
 Tags: #Reflections #Machine_Learning
 Slug: I want to know more about assessing data
 Authors: clexp
 Summary: Learn Machine Learning in a community
+Status: published
+Cover: /images/apple-touch-icon_thumb.png

 I want to learn how to do machine learning.
 The more I examine this, clearly the bigger field it becomes.
 This is not like teaching oneself watercolour.
 This is a large and rapidly growing and also changing field.